chirag-goel360/Online-Q-A-System/README.md

 A Question & Answer (Q&A) website where you can post your questions and can give answers to specific questions .Your answers can be reviewed , upvoted and you can know how relevant your answer will be for other persons .

+Virual Environment is created just enter venv->scripts.
+Run cmd and then type activate and enter then navigate back to folder which contains manage.py.
+Run cmd and then type python manage.py runserver.

 Technologies Used |
 ------------ |